It'll be our dirty little secret

 !quote was a system that would record every message in the channel and save it to a SQLite database.
 You could then query it using the !quote command, which would give you a random message from the entire collection.
 I wrote a simple script that would import years and years of chat logs acquired from one of the channel founders, so it ended up with a table of over a million messages to choose from.
 I initially ran nda on a Raspberry Pi under my desk, but the large quantity of quote data soon meant that I had to move it to the cloud to have any semblance of responsiveness. nda was single-threaded and blocked the event loop for the duration of the (quite expensive) database query.

-Side note: the queries were expensive because the only way to get a random row from an arbitrary result set is doing ORDER BY RANDOM() LIMIT 1.
-There are a number of tricks to improve on this, and for nda, the best solution I came up with was:
+Side note: the queries were expensive because the only way to get a random row from an arbitrary result set is doing ORDER BY RANDOM() LIMIT 1

-• perform a SELECT COUNT(*) of the matched rows as count
+of the matched rows ascount

-• find a random number r in the range 0 ≤ r < count
+in the range0 ≤ r < count

-This avoids ordering the entire result set at the cost of performing a count, which is pretty fast, and skipping through a number of rows, which is slower the larger r happens to be.
-My solution had decent performance for the use case, but in retrospect, this strategy would have been even faster had I thought of it.
+This avoids ordering the entire result set at the cost of performing a count, which is pretty fast, and skipping through a number of rows, which is slower the larger r

 The other feature, aptly named !porn, was pretty simple in comparison: you typed in !porn and it gave you a link to a random adult video and the longest user comment on that video.
 Okay, okay, I know how it sounds.
 But it’s a lot of fun.
 I don’t want to kinkshame anyone, but some people practically write entire novels in the comment section of porn sites – which I know exclusively from the professional research conducted in order to develop this feature – and it can be absolutely hilarious.